2023 Most Popular Communication & Journalism Doctor's Degree Schools in Georgia

 The colleges and universities below are the most popular for communication and journalism majors pursuing a doctor's degree.

-Our 2023 rankings named University of Georgia the most popular school in Georgia for communication and journalism students working on their doctor’s degree.
-Located in the midsize city of Athens, UGA is a public school with a fairly large student population.
+Our analysis found University of Georgia to be the most popular school for communication and journalism students who want to pursue a doctor’s degree in Georgia.
+Located in the city of Athens, UGA is a public school with a fairly large student population.

 Women make up 70% of the communication and journalism majors at the school.